tbarron/tbarron.github.io/DODO.md

  * Fix the issues with doirecv, doisub, doifetch

+ * I use \C-v to scroll down the buffer, so I need to take it back off osx-paste.
+   * Remove \C-v from osx-paste.
+   * Pick another key binding for osx-paste.
+   * Pick a key binding for delete-trailing-whitespace.

  * Copy bookmarks from
    [google bookmarks](https://www.google.com/bookmarks/),
    [integrel.org pmwiki](http://integrel.org/pmwiki/pmwiki.php?n=Tom.Bookmarks)
    page into tbarron.github.io/bookmarks.md

+ * Copy other stuff from [integrel.org](http://integrel.org) into tbarron.github.io

  * Read about jekyll's post_url tag at https://jekyllrb.com/docs/templates/\#post-url